Yellow Ochre On Your Palette

 Shirley Hambrick is an award-winning stained-glass artist and painter.
-She has lived in Scotland, Spain and currently resides in the USA.
+She has lived in Scotland, Spain and the USA.
+Shirley is part of the Workshops in France team and attended over 30 of these trips.
+She writes about her adventures.

-Shirley has been part of the Workshops in France team over the last several years and attended over 15 of these trips.
-Born and raised in Scotland, she trained at Edinburgh College of Art and Design.
+Being Scottish, she was trained at Edinburgh College of Art and Design.
 Shirley teaches in the West Virginia area and you can some of her beautiful work here.

 Josh Clare, Saints at Devil’s Gate, The Mormon Trail.
 An American Painter's Spiritual Journey.
 A Leap of Faith.
 Josh Clare took an enormous leap of faith when he became involved in an extensive project with two other artist friends.
 This particular project spanned a...

 Why is it that John Peter Russell is known as Australia’s lost Impressionist?
 Despite being a gifted painter who landed in Paris at the center of the Impressionist movement today he remains virtually unknown.
 He was well connected with friends like Monet, Van Gogh, Rodin and more

 If you asked an artist “What would be your dream painting trip look like?”, their answer would inevitably include a myriad of details that perfectly describe the landscape and colors of Provence.
 Every season in Provence is an artist’s dream, but September ranks high as one of our favorite times to travel to the South of France.